NOTEBOOK: For English fan, Euro 2020 offers a sliver of hope

 The team gave us something to cheer.
 Last-minute winners against Belgium and the emergence of Gazza, probably English soccer’s most gifted player, gave us hope.
 But once again, at the hands of the Germans, it ended in tears — Gazza’s and my own.

-By the time we got to Euro ’96, I was working as a photo editor and editing pictures from the events.
+When we got to Euro ’96, I was working as a photo editor and editing pictures from the events.
 That helped soften the blow when the inevitable defeat happened, but it was still tough to take.
 England was the best team in that tournament.
 Gazza’s goal against Scotland, the demolition of the Dutch and actually winning a penalty shootout against Spain made us feel that this one would be different.

 It wasn’t, and 25 years later we are still watching replays.